 Materials and procedural details: Essentially a standard methods section of the sort you might include in a scientific paper, but preferably with a level of detail exceeding what is often seen in the literature.

 Background information and justification.
 This is the least crucial for pre-registration purposes, but given adequate time you may wish to include it.

+For examples of lab preregistrations, see the following OSF projects:

+Variability in Free and Cued Recall

+Animacy and Memory

 How do I create a pre-registration?